 PAR: Pronounced each letter separately, P A R – Precision Approach Radar – Where an approach controller gives course and glideslope information all the way to the minimum of 200′ with as little as 1/2 mile visibility.

 Pass: An approach to a ship or simulated ship painted on the deck of the runway for FCLPs (See FCLPs above)

-Pickle: A switch the LSO holds over his head to remind himself the deck is fouled (not safe to land aircraft.)
+Pickle: Two meanings: 1.
+A switch the LSO holds over his head to remind himself the deck is fouled (not safe to land aircraft.)
 When the deck is clear the LSO will lower his hand but keep his finger on the trigger.
 Pulling the trigger turns on the red “wave off” lights signaling the pilot to add full power and go around without attempting to land.

-Pickle: A button on the stick that releases the bombs, rockets, and/or other ordnance the airplane might be carrying.
+2. A button on the stick that releases the bombs, rockets, and/or other ordnance the airplane might be carrying.
 It’s also used as a verb.
 “I pickled early” means I dropped my ordnance too soon.

 Pitch Roll & Yaw: An airplane is controllable on three axes.
 Pitch is the nose attitude of the aircraft as it rotates about the lateral axis of the aircraft.
 Roll is the rotation about the longitudinal axis of the aircraft and yaw is the rotation about the vertical axis of the aircraft.

 Piss Cutter: A hat or “garrison cover” worn by Marines in the service “Charlie” uniform.